 - Open /etc/ntp.conf with a text editor.

-Replace all lines in the file with the following lines:
+Replace all of the lines in the file with the following lines:

 that are allowed to query this NTP server.

-For example, the following IP addresses are assigned to the hosts in a Control Center cluster:
+For example, the following IP addresses are assigned to Control Center hosts:

 - Save the file and exit the editor.